Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 ]
 ```

-We are interested in the `title` field which is the friendly name of the metric and the `id` which is the identifier needed to refer to this metric in a report request.
+We are interested in the **`title`** field which is the friendly name of the metric and the **`id`** which is the identifier needed to refer to this metric in a report request.

 Information on the other fields in this request can be found in our documentation.
 [Metrics](https://adobe-experience-cloud.github.io/analytics-io-lab/analytics-api-reference-guide.html#_metrics_resource)

 Understanding the report request
 -----
 Now that you know how to get lists of metrics and dimensions, you are ready to run your first report.
 In Analysis Workspace, you simply drag dimensions and metrics into the table panel.
 In order to do this programmatically you need to construct a report request.
-Review the following request
+Review the following request:

 ```javascript
 {